FNLHub/Git-Intro/Readme.md

 #### Configure Git

 > [Windows, Linux & Mac]
+>
+> Highly suggest to keep your email private and use the one GitHub provides you.
 >```git
 >> git config --global user.name "Your Name Comes Here"
->> git config --global user.email you@yourdomain.example.com
+>> git config --global user.email you@users.noreply.github.com
 >```

 ##### Make VsCode default editor